onep1xel/TheAccessAgency/content/work/_index.md

   vimeo: #771124484
   superheading: Mornington Peninsula
   heading: Accessibility Grants – Communications and promotions
-  text: Communicating the importance of access to traders and operators to drive grant applications and better visitor experiences.
+  text: Communicating the importance of access to traders and operators to drive grant applications and ultimately, better visitor experiences.
   link:
     style: whale # whale mint sand
     text: View the project